Are Toilet Seat Covers Flushable? [Answered]

 Do Toilet Seat Covers Do Anything?

-There are also some convincing studies that claim toilet seat covers aren’t that useful when protecting us from bacteria on a toilet seat.
+There are some convincing studies that claim toilet seat covers aren’t that useful when protecting us from bacteria on a toilet seat.

 To be fair, there may be a rare case where there may be dangerous bacteria on the surface of the toilet seat.
-Although, in cases like those, your skin acts as a barrier that fights off bacteria unless you have an open wound that the bacteria can reach.
+However, in cases like those, your skin acts as a barrier that fights off bacteria unless you have an open wound that the bacteria can reach.

 In addition, toilet seats do not stay warm enough for transmittable diseases to stay alive.
 Therefore, many worries concerning public toilet seats aren’t completely necessary.